Listen to the Podcast

 Most times it’s better to short penny stocks

-You can make money to the upside, or the downside, sometimes it’s difficult to borrow shares when it comes to penny stocks, and that is simply because the amount of shares that’s available it’s limited, so that’s why it’s good to have multiple brokers sometimes.
+You can make money to the upside, or the downside, sometimes it’s difficult to borrow shares when it comes to penny stocks, and that is just because the number of shares that’s available it’s limited, so that’s why it’s good to have multiple brokers sometimes.

 But in general, most of these would be better off shorting rather than buying, if you can borrow the shares.

-It can whip you around, of course, if you get a spike to the upside and you short holding it for a long time, but again, the same thing, you don’t want to hold these things, it’s like dead fish, you don’t want to hold on to those things for weeks at a time, because that’s not what they usually, normally do.
+It can whip you around, of course, if you get a spike to the upside and you short holding it for a long time, but again, the same thing, you don’t want to keep these things, it’s like dead fish, you don’t want to hold on to those things for weeks at a time, because that’s not what they usually, typically do.

-Let me give you a final summary.
-If you’re looking to trade penny stocks, the difference in profit potential versus a larger stock is minimal, there is some, you can potentially make a little more in penny stocks, just because of the explosive runs percentage gains that they’ll have, and sometimes they get that manipulation factor happening, but it’s a little more difficult.
+Let me give you a final review.
+If you’re looking to trade penny stocks, the difference in profit potential versus a more extensive stock is minimal, there is some, you can potentially make a little more in penny stocks, just because of the explosive runs percentage gains that they’ll have, and sometimes they get that manipulation factor happening, but it’s a little more difficult.

 The natural tendency for penny stocks is to go lower.
 The natural tendencies or energies for many other stocks are for them to grow as a company.